vmware-archive/kinesis-demo/README.md

 $ python ./streaming.py
 ```

-Script when run requests twitter API to notify for tweets that contain the hashtag #kubelessonaws.
+Script when run requests twitter API to notify for tweets that contain the hashtag `#kubelessonaws`.
 When twitter API notifies a tweet script pushes the data into `KubelessDemo` Kinesis stream